oSoc17/smartflanders-poc/README.md

 The Smart Flanders proof of concept is built with [Angular4](https://angular.io/).

 ### Dependencies
 To install the dependencies make sure you have [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) installed.
+This will install all the necessary dependencies.
+This can take a while, go get some coffee.

-#### 1. npm
+#### npm
 ```
-$ npm install, this will install all the necessary dependencies.
-This can take a while, go get some coffee.
+$ npm install
 ```

 #### yarn
 ```
-$ yarn install, same as npm install only the package manager is Yarn in this case.
-Same rules apply, go get some coffee.
+$ yarn install
 ```

 ### Run locally